discover how beer in the Staropramen brewery is made

 When cold ageing is over, our beer is ready for consumption.
 Beer after cold aging is unfiltered and cloudy, so if you want to have nice, gold, transparent beer you need to filter it in order to separate remaining yeast cells.

 Final production stage is filling

-Beer in kegs is stored in warehouse under controlled conditions.
+Beer in kegs is stored in a warehouse under controlled conditions.